Shredmetal/Ad_Astra_Tactical/README.md

 #### 3. Detection Phase

 Check each ship's visibility:
-- Venting heat = Automatically detected
+- Radiating heat = Automatically detected
 - Visual range ~30 miles (30" on table)
 - Heat signatures reveal position
 - Detected ships can be targeted but only by the ship that can detect it
 - Targeting information cannot be shared unless using squadron tactics
-- Ships venting and in visual range give attackers +1 roll bonus to hit
+- Ships radiating and in visual range give attackers +1 roll bonus to hit

 #### 4. Combat Phase